 Broward County's order made a finding that recent reports indicated that a significant amount of COVID-19 transmission was resulting from social gatherings at residential properties, street parties, neighborhood gatherings, and other gathering and settings.
 For Alachua County to make that finding, we must have a factual basis on the record to support it.

-At the moment it is known that approximately 67% of the spread is within the home which is born out by the fact that the numbers coming out of UF is driven in large part by cases in the dormatories.
-A logical extension is that roomates would spread the infection to each other and those who come into their dwelling.
+At the moment, it is known that approximately 67% of the local spread of COVID-19 is within the home which is borne out by the fact that the numbers coming out of UF is driven in large part by cases in the residential settings.
+A logical extension is that roommates would spread the infection to each other and those who come into their dwelling.
 Another factor that has been brought up is the viral load that each individual is exposed to which is a factor of how long someone is exposed to an environment with the virus in the air.

 Any order regarding gatherings, other than those which are already allowed, will have to make certain findings to support the restriction of gatherings.
-Compared to the masking order which is a relatively minor inconvenience, we can expect the argument to be made that limiting any sort of gathering is a violation of the right of assembly and needs to be examined by the compelling basis standard of constitutional scruitiny.
-It needs to be narrowly defined based upon objective evidence and should be limited in time, requiring the Board to review it periodically to see if it is justified in continuing.
-At present particular items to consider are requiring any gathering of individuals who are not related to residents of the dwelling to utilize masks if social distancing can not be maintained and require the host to be able to contact everyone who attended in the event of positive test results related to that event.
+Compared to the masking order which is a relatively minor inconvenience, we can expect the argument to be made that limiting any sort of gathering is a violation of the right of assembly and needs to be examined by the compelling basis standard of constitutional scrutiny (much as the argument has been made in the Broward County case, attached).
+The requirements should be narrowly tailored to meet an important governmental interest, be based upon objective evidence, and be limited in time (necessitating the Board to review periodically to determine if the basis for continuing to impose the requirements still exists).
+If data and analysis supports the appropriate findings, the Board can consider:

+- requiring a gathering of individuals above a certain size (excluding residents and certain relatives of residents) to utilize masks if social distancing cannot be maintained; and/or - requiring gathering hosts maintain contact information for attendees in the event of positive test results related to that event.

-At the moment Broward County's order is being litigated.
-No hearing is scheduled.
-Recently an order from the Western District of Pennsylvannia struck down the limitation in gatherings ordered by the Governor of Pennsylvania on Constitutional grounds.
-In large part this order was the result of what the Court thought was overbroad acton on the part of the Governor.
-The Federal courts in Florida are not governed by this order, but it would be used by anyone challenging an order the Board were to issue.
+At the moment, Broward County's order is being litigated.
+No hearing on Broward County's Motion to Dismiss is scheduled.
+Recently, an order from the Western District of Pennsylvania struck down the limitation in gatherings ordered by the Governor of Pennsylvania on Constitutional grounds.
+In large part, this Pennsylvania court's order was the result of what that court thought was overbroad action on the part of the Governor.
+The Federal courts in Florida are not governed by this order, but it would be binding in any court considering an Alachua County Board order.